 |Geological subdivision:||Opinaca Subprovince|

-In the field, the gneissic structure has not always been listed since these rocks have sometimes been associated with ultrametamorphic granite, banded granite or a granite-intruded foliated tonalite to explain compositional banding.
-Furthermore, the heterogeneity of the rock and the presence of biotite schlierens make mineral percentages highly variable and difficult to assess.
-The amount of biotite generally ranges from 2% to 10% and reaches up to 25% in tonalite.
+The Marjoulet Gneiss consists mainly of biotite ± hornblende tonalite and granodiorite with a foliated to banded structure.
+The amount of biotite generally ranges from 2 to 10% and reaches locally 25%.
 Magnetite (<1%) and hornblende (<8%) are also present.
 Grain size varies from fine to medium.
-Foliation is highlighted by schlierens of biotite.
-Banding is formed by more felsic centimetric bands, more ferrromagnesian-rich bands and dioritic horizons, which are usually boudinaged.
-Enclaves and centimetric to metric horizons of amphibolite, paragneiss or ultramafic rock are also observed.
-A large volume of granitic intrusions is also present in this unit (Gigon et al., in preparation).
+Foliation is highlighted by biotite schlierens.
+Banding is formed by compositional variations defined by more felsic centimetric bands, more ferromagnesian bands and dioritic horizons, which are usually boudinaged.
+Enclaves (15 cm to 2 m) and centimetric to metric horizons of amphibolite, paragneiss or ultramafic rock are also observed.
+A large volume of granitic intrusions is also present in this unit (Gigon et al., 2020).

-A U-Pb isotopic dating sample was taken from outcrop 2016-JG-2856 located 1.4 km west of Marjoulet Lake (Goutier, 2018).
+A U-Pb isotopic dating sample was taken from outcrop 2016-JG-2856 located 1.4 km west of Marjoulet Lake.

-|Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Reference(s)|
+|Unit||Sample Number||Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Reference(s)|

 The Marjoulet Gneiss is hosted in units nAlgi2a, nAlgi3a and nAlgi4a of the Laguiche Complex.
-It is highly deformed and metamorphosed to the amphibolite facies, as are host rocks.
+It is highly deformed and metamorphosed to the amphibolite facies, as are the host rocks.
 Dioritic intrusions found in the gneiss are younger than the tonalite, but they have also been heavily deformed.
 The Marjoulet Gneiss is cut by dykes and pegmatitic granite intrusions associated with the Vieux Comptoir Granitic Suite.
-It is also cut by diabases of the Mistassini Dyke Swarm and the Lac Esprit Dykes.
+It is also cut by diabase of the Mistassini Dyke Swarm and Lac Esprit Dykes.